CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Scenarios/Reporting_Guide.md

 Once you have your fork created, follow these instructions to create a new dashboard:

 1. Prepare Git:
-   1. Clone a copy of your fork to your computer
+   1. Clone a copy of your fork to your computer.
    2. Create a new branch and name it whatever you'd like.
 2. In your new branch, create a new file in the `config/testgrids/openshift` directory.
-The name of the file should be the same name as your new dashboard
+The name of the file should be the same name as your new dashboard.
    - **Example:** `config/testgrids/openshift/redhat-openshift-4.12-interop.yaml`

 > **IMPORTANT**: